DUII Diversion — An Option for First Time Offenders

 - File the paperwork with the court within 30 days of your arraignment.

 - File a plea of guilty or “no contest”, which will take effect in the event that you fail to complete the program.

 - Pay certain fees to the court and be evaluated to determine the extent of your alcohol problem.

-- Complete alcohol treatment as required and attend a victim’s impact panel.
+- Complete alcohol treatment as required and attend a defendant’s impact panel.

-Other criminal charges (reckless driving, driving while suspended, traffic violations) are not necessarily dismissed as a result of participation in DUI diversion.
-However, an experienced DUI attorney can use a client’s successful completion of a diversion program as a negotiation tool in the client’s other criminal proceedings.
+Other criminal charges (reckless driving, driving while suspended, traffic violations) are not necessarily dismissed as a result of participation in DUII diversion.
+However, an experienced Portland DUII attorney can use a client’s successful completion of a diversion program as a negotiation tool in the client’s other criminal proceedings.

 The Prosecution Has Begun Its Work — We Should Begin Ours

 No matter the circumstances, anyone under investigation or facing criminal prosecution should retain the best possible attorney as early in the process as possible.
-If you have been charged with a DUI, please call our Portland law office at 503-549-1077 or send us an e-mail for a free initial consultation with our lawyer.
+If you have been charged with a DUII, please call our Portland criminal law office at (503) 549-1077 or send us an e-mail for a free initial consultation with our lawyer.
 We are conveniently located near Lake Oswego and Beaverton.

 Our Portland law office has had spectacular success defending client facing charges of Driving Under the Influence of Intoxicants (DUI).

-Year in, year out, DUI defense is one of the most frequently handled type of matter that comes our way.
+Year in, year out, DUII defense is one of the most frequently handled type of matter that comes our way.